Symplectic maps and hyperK\"ahler moment map geometry: HyperKähler moment map

 We define $3$ almost complex structures $I,J, K$ on $\HH$, given by the quaternionic multiplication by $i,j$ and $k$ \emph{on the left}:

-and we also denote by $I$, $J$ and $K$ the almost complex structures deduced on $\CC^2$ using the isomorphism $\varpi$. \begin{rmk} Notice that the almost complex structure $I$ on $\CC^2$, defined above, is not the standard multiplication by $i$ on the complex vector space~$\CC^2$.
-In fact $I\cdot (z_1,z_2)= (iz_1, -iz_2 )$. \end{rmk}
+and we also denote by $I$, $J$ and $K$ the almost complex structures deduced on $\CC^2$ using the isomorphism~\eqref{eq:isom}.

-We consider from now on an affine space $V$ with underlying complex vector space $\vecV$, of complex dimension $2$, endowed with a complex isomorphism with $\HH$.
-Then $\vecV$ can be identified to $\CC^2$ with its canonical Hermitian structure.
-We deduce three additional almost complex structure $I$, $J$ and $K$ on $V$, deduced from the one on $\HH$.
-The three almost complex structures are compatible with the metric $g_V$ and the corresponding symplectic forms $\hat\omega_I$, $\hat\omega_J$ and $\hat\omega_K$ are given by
+From now on $V$ is an affine space with the underlying vector space $\vecV$ identified to $\HH$.
+Then $\vecV$ is isomorphic to the complex vector space $\CC^2$ via \eqref{eq:isom}, equiped with its canonical Hermitian structure.
+Furthermore $\vecV$ is endowed with three additional almost complex structure $\bullet = I, J$ and $K$, deduced from the one on $\HH$.
+The three almost complex structures are compatible with the metric $g_V$ and their corresponding symplectic forms $\hat\omega_\bullet = \hat\omega_I, \hat\omega_J$ and $\hat\omega_K$ are given by